Metformin: 7 things you should know

 1. How it works

-- Metformin is the preferred therapy for people with Type 2 diabetes.
-May be used in combination with other medications for Type 2 diabetes.
+- Metformin is the preferred therapy for people with Type 2 diabetes without any contraindications.
+It may be used in combination with other medications for Type 2 diabetes.

 - May be used off-label (not an FDA-approved use, but still a recognized use of the drug) in polycystic ovary syndrome.
 Metformin decreases androgen hormone levels, improves menstrual cycles, ovulation regularity, and insulin sensitivity.